‘Safe migration for Bangladeshi migrant workers’ project

 Safe migration facilitation centre project

 BRAC started its intervention on protecting the rights of migrant workers since 2006.
 The first initiative started with the project named ‘safe migration facilitation centre’ supported by Manusher Jonno Foundation (MJF).
 The project was implemented from 2006 to 2011.
-The project’s main activities were the establishment of safe migration facilitation centres (SMFC)s, raising awareness in communities as well helping migrant workers with various skill enhancement training.
+The project’s main activities were the establishment of safe migration facilitation centers (SMFC)s, raising awareness in communities as well helping migrant workers with various skill enhancement training.
 One of the significant achievements of the project was to ensure the rehabilitation of returnee workers from Libya.

 Advocacy for safe migration and abating labour trafficking